Complete reducibility and subgroups of exceptional algebraic groups: Complete reducibility

 \section{Complete reducibility}

-Almost the first result one encounters in group representation theory is Maschke's Theorem: Given a finite group $H$ and a $\C H$-module $V$---or if $V$ has finite dimension, equivalently a representation $H \to \GL(V)$---every $H$-submodule (i.e.~$H$-stable subspace) $U \subseteq V$ admits an $H$-stable complement, so that $V \cong U \oplus U'$ as $H$-modules.
-The proof proceeds by averaging the projection map $\phi: V \to U$ over $H$ to form the $H$-module homomorphism
+Almost the first result one encounters in group representation theory is Maschke's Theorem: Given a finite group $H$ and a finite-dimensional $\C H$-module $V$, or equivalently a representation $H \to \GL(V)$, every $H$-submodule (i.e.~$H$-stable subspace) $U \subseteq V$ admits an $H$-stable complement $U'$, so that $V \cong U \oplus U'$ as $H$-modules.
+The proof proceeds by taking a vector-space direct sum $V = U_0 \oplus U$ and averaging the projection map $\phi: V \to V/U_0 = U$ over $H$ to form the $H$-module homomorphism

 whose kernel is then the required submodule $U'$.
-An identical proof works over any ring $k$ in which the order $|H|$ is invertible, hence Maschke's theorem holds whenever $\Char k$ is sufficiently large relative to $H$.
+An identical proof works over any field $k$ (in fact, over any commutative ring) in which the order $|H|$ is invertible, in particular Maschke's theorem holds whenever $\Char k$ is sufficiently large relative to $|H|$.
 The analogous result (a consequence of the Peter--Weyl theorem) holds for unitary representations of connected compact topological groups, in particular for compact real Lie groups.
-Then Weyl's unitary trick gives us the same result for reductive complex Lie groups and for semisimple (complex and real) Lie algebras.
+Further still, given a complex semisimple Lie group, its Lie algebra is obtained by complexifying the (real) Lie algebra of a compact real Lie group -- and the finite-dimensional representations of all these objects are essentially the same (this is Weyl's unitarian trick \cite[\S 5]{MR1544744}\footnote{For an accessible overview in English, see \cite{Sury}.}).
 For a direct approach to semisimple complex Lie algebras, one can also follow \cite[C.15]{MR1153249}.